I am obsessed with Sussex Christmas Family Events so I put together a list of the ones around.

 Tulleys Christmas Lights You stroll through a forest of twinkling lights, immersive live shows, a ferris wheel, bars, live music, so much food, marshmallow roasting.

-Saxifrage Way, Worthing – This is amazing, it took a break in 2024 but has announced it’s coming back in 2025!
+Saxifrage Way, Worthing – 22nd November-1st December 5-9pm.
+This is amazing.
 It is someones private house and wow they go all out, there’s music, a snow machine, a sleigh to sit in.

-DATES TBC but usually most of December.
-Please do not drive into the close but there’s free parking on Titnore Way and a 2 min walk.
+Please do not drive into the close but there’s free parking on Titnore Way, 2 min walk.

-Donations very welcome for the Air Ambulance service so do bring cash (they may also take card TBC) Not to be missed.
+FREE – Donations very welcome for the Air Ambulance service so do bring cash.
+Not to be missed

 South Downs Light Railway Christmas Santa train – our boys love this every year, rain or shine.
-It’s a lovely little steam train with covered carriages that drives past the North Pole station where Santa waves and greets the children on the platform. £5 a ticket.
+It’s a lovely little steam train with covered carriages that drives past the North Pole station where Santa waves and greets the children on the platform. £5 a ticket but sell out fast.

-Running every weekend in December, they sell out fast but will always keep a few tickets on the day, you’d need to wait to get them and unlikely more than a couple at time.
+Running every weekend in December, they will always keep a few tickets on the day, you’d need to wait to get them and unlikely more than a couple at time.

 Bonus is that Pulborough Garden Centre, that the train is next to, has a little soft play attached to the cafe and is always Christmassy.